RickWeng/segmenting-clustering-neighborhoods/README.md

 In order to obtain the data that is in the table of postal codes and to transform the data into a pandas dataframe, I firstly scraped the following Wikipedia page: https://en.wikipedia.org/wiki/List_of_postal_codes_of_Canada:_M

 ## Get the Latitude and the Longitude Coordinates of Each Neighborhood
-Geocoding each neighborhood using ArcGis Geocoder.
+Geocoding each neighborhood using ArcGIS Geocoder.

 ## Explore and Cluster the Neighborhoods in Toronto
 ### Map Neighborhoods